dinoanasta/CovidCarnival/README.md

-# Welcome to CovidCarnival, we hope you enjoy the trip !
+# Welcome to CovidCarnival, enjoy the trip!
 ## Have a look at our Wiki for more details